MARKET SNAPSHOT: Stock Market Pares Loss As Energy, Banks Bounce Higher

-Some traders cite news of Bannon as inspiration for the market coming off its lows
+Some traders cite possible Bannon ouster as inspiration for the market coming off its lows

 Continue Reading Below